pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 things.
 This optimization will make things faster but the output will not change so each step will look the same as the previous step.
-Further, we're going to mention speed and timing but the articles and examples would get even longer if we added the code to do the timing so we'll live timing to [another article](webgpu-timing.html) and in these articles I'll just mention my own timing and provide some run-able examples.
+Further, we're going to mention speed and timing but the articles and examples would get even longer if we added the code to do the timing so we'll leave timing to [another article](webgpu-timing.html) and in these articles I'll just mention my own timing and provide some run-able examples.
 Hopefully this article will provide a good example of making